okqsna/okqsna/README.md

 - 🌱 I’m currently learning **JavaScript on advanced level**

-- 💻 Some of my projects are available at [https://okqsna.github.io/Portfolio/](https://okqsna.github.io/Portfolio/)
+- 💻 Some of my projects are available at [Oksana's Portfolio](https://oksanamoskviak-portfolio.netlify.app/)

 - 🏄🏻‍♀️ I'm currently studying **programming in Creator IT Academy**